Humboldt-WI/blog/content/research/applied_predictive_modeling_19/Matching_Methods.md

   3. if matching without replacement, remove *j* from the pool.
   4. Repeat the above process until matches are found for all participants.

-there are some important parameter to consider:
+There are some important parameter to consider:

-* with or withour replacement: with replacement an untreated individual can be used more than once as a match, whereas in the latter case it is considered only once.
+* with or with our replacement: with replacement an untreated individual can be used more than once as a match, whereas in the latter case it is considered only once.
 * one-to-one or one-to-k: in first case each treated is matched to a single control whereas in the latter case each treated is matched to K controls.
 * Caliper matching: a maximum caliper distance is set for the matches.
 A caliper distance is the absolute difference in propensity scores for the matches.
 As a maximum value is being set, this may result in some participants not being matched \(Rosembaum and Rubin \(1985\) [60] suggest a caliper of .25 standard deviations\).